energy-coresky/air/README.md

 cd hole/public
 php moon.php hole.sky
 ```
-Or download all with git:
+Or download all with git (dev-master):

 ```bash
 # the app